syncfusion-content/wpf-docs/wpf/TabExt/Overview.md

 **Display mode** - Provides support to customize the display mode of the Close button.

 **Layout** - Provides different layout types for enhanced usage to the control.
-The types are SingleLine, MultiLine and MultiLinewithFillWidth.
+The types are SingleLine, MultiLine and MultiLineWithFillWidth.

 **Pin and UnPin** - Provides support to pinning tabs for quick access and allows user to interactively pin and unpin the tabs.